2020 Wells Fargo Propel American Express Review

 In other words, Wells Fargo Propel isn’t your average credit card.

-At 30,000 points (worth $300) for spending $3,000 within three months of opening an account, the Propel card’s initial bonus is about twice the market average.
+At 20,000 points (worth $200) for spending $1,000 within 3 months of opening an account, the Propel card’s initial bonus is about the market average.
 You’ll also earn three times the average in some of the most popular spending categories.
 And even though the current offer is mostly about rewards, Propel has above-average introductory financing terms, too.

-So at the end of the day, Wells Fargo Propel is a solid card for people with good or excellent credit to use for travel, gas and dining out.
+So at the end of the day, Wells Fargo Propel is a solid card for people with good or excellent credit to use for travel, gas, dining out, and staying entertained while staying in.
 You can check your latest credit score for free on WalletHub and learn more below.

-- 30,000-Point Initial Bonus: Wells Fargo Propel’s 30,000 bonus points (worth $300) dwarfs what the average rewards cards will give you: 20,153 points/miles or $165 cash back.
-And the Propel card’s initial spending requirement – $3,000 within three months of account opening – is pretty common.
-In other words, Propel’s bonus gives you 10 points for each of the first $3,000 you spend.
+- 20,000-Point Initial Bonus: Wells Fargo Propel’s 20,000 bonus points (worth $200) is about what the average rewards cards will give you: 23,487 points/miles.
+And the Propel card’s initial spending requirement – $1,000 within three months of account opening – is pretty easy to achieve.

 Other Things to Consider